david-guenault/docker-lab/dockerfiles/centreon/README.md

 Then nagvis maps are available in View -> Nagvis

-You can manage maps pointing your browseer to http://[dockerhostip]/centreon.
+You can manage maps pointing your browseer to http://[dockerhostip]/nagvis.
 You are authenticated with centreon_nagvis user credentials and have a role of manager.
 This role allow to manage maps.
 If you want to act as an admin, logout from centreon and authenticate as the user admin with password admin.

+## Customize

+The makefile allow to customize the following:

+ - SSHPASSWORD : container ssh root password
+ - SUPERVISORUSER : supervisord web interface user (tcp port 9001)
+ - SUPERVISORPASSWORD : supervisord web interface password
+ - NAGVISUSER : nagvis user used to share credentials with centreon
+ - NAGVISPASSWORD : nagvis password
+ - NAGVISDBUSER : nagvis centreon database user (read only)
+ - NAGVISDBPASSWORD : nagvis centreon database password
+ - NAGVISADMINUSER : nagvis admin user
+ - NAGVISADMINPASSWORD : nagvis admin passord
+ - NAGVISPASSWORDSALT : salt for sha1 hash password storage in nagvis sqlite database